sagemath/trac_to_gh/Issue 768.md

 # Issue 768: Open a method source in the editor of your choice

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/768

 Original creator: nbruin